Blue Light Card

 How to Save Money on Travel Insurance covers a subject on many people’s minds at this time of year.
 Travel insurance is one of those expenses that can feel like a grudge purchase – until you need it.
 For UK travellers, especially older holidaymakers, having adequate cover is essential.
 In this article I set out some ways you may be able to save on travel insurance without compromising your safety or security.
 I also discuss saving money on travel insurance as an older person, and the issues that can be caused by war and civil unrest (especially relevant for destinations in or near the Middle East at the moment).

-Finally, I published Don’t Miss Out – Use Your £20,000 ISA Allowance Before It’s Too Late!
+Finally, in March I published Don’t Miss Out – Use Your £20,000 ISA Allowance Before It’s Too Late!
 As I say in the article, the end of the tax year on 5 April 2026 is fast approaching and so is the deadline to utilize the annual tax-free Individual Savings Account (ISA) allowance.
 Unless you take action in the next few days, this opportunity to maximize your tax-free savings for the 2025/26 financial year will be gone for ever.

 I’ll close with my customary reminder that you can also follow Pounds and Sense on Facebook or Twitter (or X as it is now).
 Twitter/X is my number one social media platform and I post regularly there.
 I share the latest news and information on financial matters, and other things that interest, amuse or concern me.
 So if you aren’t following my PAS account on Twitter/X, you are definitely missing out!